The difference between preferred stock and common stock

 Comparing Preferred Stock and Common Stock

-The third difference is that the holders of preferred stock have a higher priority than common shareholders for a share of company funds.
+Payout priority.
+The holders of preferred stock have a higher priority than common shareholders for a share of company funds.
 For example, if the company has not yet paid out preferred dividends, then the preferred shareholders would be entitled to be paid before the common shareholders can be paid their dividends.
 Also, in the event of a corporate liquidation, preferred shareholders will be paid before common shareholders.